 This case study is designed to encourage foundations to communicate with the public and the community about their work on diversity.
 The report considers the views of leaders of five prominent foundations in the United States.
 Based on their answers, experiences, and explanations, the study describes the various methods of communicating.
 The report explains how foundations can start using new media sources and how foundations might benefit from partnerships with other organizations and community members.
 In the end, we hope to encourage a discussion about best practices and whether such a platform is appropriate, given the challenges that emerge through Read more

-As a donor, your grantees’ results are your results—they are creating change for the people and causes you care most passionately about.
-So collaborating effectively with your grantees is a critical step on your journey from aspirations to real results.
-This publication from the Bridgespan Group and GiveSmart outline the keys to building strong relationships with grantees – relationships grounded in shared goals and buoyed by a productive working relationship.
+Collaborating effectively with your grantees is critical.
+This publication from the Bridgespan Group and GiveSmart outlines the keys to building strong relationships with grantees that are grounded in shared goals and buoyed by a productive working relationship.

 Effective writing, whatever your field, shares some basic characteristics.
 It is Clear and Concrete, Courteous and Collegial, Current and Consistent, and Concise.
 We call these the seven C’s of effective writing.
 This article will address the first two C’s, Clear and Concrete, and share tips on how to state your case so others can understand it and respond.

 To help you keep your writing and speaking free of jargon, we are pleased to present Jargon Finder – an online collection of foundation and nonprofit jargon, defined and discussed.
 Examples include “capacity,” “impact,” and “leverage.”
 Most of the examples are excerpted from Tony Proscio’s three book-length essays on jargon originally published by The Edna McConnell Clark Foundation: In Other Words; Bad Words for Good; and When Words Fail.
 The Communications Network thanks the Edna McConnell Clark Foundation for its permission to feature these words on our site.